 Discussions of, and intentions to disrupt the way oppression plays itself out in our educational institutions cannot occur without recognizing the importance power plays in upholding this system and efforts to maintain the status quo.
-One concrete way Foothill can disrupt systemic oppression is by taking stock of its decision-making processes, embracing the notion of transformative educational leadership in its effort to improve and refine its processes.
-Specifically, decision-making in educational institutions do not prioritize the input of students, particularly students of color.
-Foothill can support student self-advocacy by institutionalizing leadership training and through exposure of community-engagement based opportunities for students to exercise their voice and power.
-Our college can deepen its commitment to this disruption by continuing to create avenues in decision-making bodies and spaces of influence for student involvement.
+One concrete way Foothill can disrupt systemic oppression is by taking stock of how it makes decisions, embracing the notion of transformative educational leadership in the college's effort to improve and refine its processes.
+Specifically, decision-making in educational institutions tends not to prioritize student input, and particularly students of color.
+When the effort to reach out and engage students of color happens, it is to help the institution correct a deficit or fix problems in a student's educational experience.
+This can be taxing on our students, especially without the time and support needed to be fully informed in these leadership roles.
+Foothill can support student self-advocacy by institutionalizing leadership training and through exposure of community-engagement opportunities in and out of the classroom where students can exercise their voice and power.
+Our college can deepen its commitment to this disruption by continuing to create avenues in decisionmaking bodies and spaces of influence for student involvement.

-On a similar note, Foothill must empower faculty and staff to be engaged in decisionmaking processes where the avenues for engagement are legitimate ways to influence the direction of the college.
+On a similar note, Foothill should empower faculty and staff to be engaged in decision-making processes where the avenues for engagement are legitimate ways to influence the direction of the college.
 It should be clear to the campus community what constitutes shared governance and where those avenues of engagement occur.
-The campus community should have an informed understanding of how these committees work in concert and how they communicate and share information with one another as well as their representational bodies.
-Furthermore, the work that comes with being involved in shared governance should not overly tax certain members with their involvement (especially our students), and does not precipitate burnout, leading to representational disengagement.
+The campus community should have an informed understanding of how these committees work in concert and how they communicate and share information amongst each other and their representational bodies.
+Foothill can be mindful that our decision-making councils, senates and committees reflect the diversity of our campus.
+Furthermore, the work that comes with being involved in shared governance should not overly tax certain members with their involvement (especially our students), and does not precipitate burnout and/or representational disengagement.